abe-winter/abe-winter.github.io/_posts/2020-04-04-tos-mailchimp.md

 ## That's it

 That only took 2.5 hours of my life, not including the linked google stuff (which is *full of links*).
-I found one typo and duly noted them.
+I found one typo and duly notified them.

 If you hate long contracts, tell your member of congress to support legislation banning consumer contracts over 1000 words.